HOW TO SAY “I LOVE YOU” IN PORTUGUESE?

 Ele/Ela é sexy! – he/she is sexy

-English: Maria, you are my sister, and i love you. = Portuguese: Maria, tu és a minha irmã e eu amo-te.
+English: Maria, you are my sister, and I love you. = Portuguese: Maria, tu és a minha irmã e eu gosto muito de ti.

-Click HERE to learn portuguese in Lisbon and to know everything about our Portugueses courses.
+Click HERE to learn Portuguese in Lisbon and to know everything about our Portuguese courses.